Chaira-Joel/Web-UI-testautomation/README.md

 ## Tests Internet

-The tests that can be found in the foler tests\internet are tests that I have created for the practice website https://the-internet.herokuapp.com/
+The tests that can be found in the folder tests\internet are tests that I have created for the practice website https://the-internet.herokuapp.com/